Chandler Smith

-Chandler Michael Smith Sr. (born June 26, 2002) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Xfinity Series, driving the No. 16 Chevrolet Camaro for Kaulig Racing and part-time in the NASCAR Cup Series, driving the No. 13 Chevrolet Camaro ZL1 for Kaulig Racing.
-He was a member of Toyota Racing Development's TD2 program from 2018 until the end of the 2022 season.
+Chandler Michael Smith (born June 26, 2002) is an American professional stock car racing driver.
+He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 38 Ford F-150 for Front Row Motorsports and part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66.

+Smith was a member of Toyota Racing Development's TD2 driver development system from 2018 until the end of 2022 but rejoined the program for 2024, before leaving at the end of the year again.

 Racing career

+Early career and ARCA Menards Series

 In 2013, Smith won the bandoleros national championship after two wins at Atlanta, one at Charlotte and one at Bethel Motor Speedway.
 In 2018, Smith made his ARCA Menards Series debut at the Nashville Fairgrounds Speedway and won the pole after qualifying was rained out.
-He led 51 laps and finished 5th in the race.
+He led 51 laps and finished fifth in the race.
 In his fourth ARCA start, Smith dominated at Madison International Speedway and won his first race after leading the most laps.

 On September 15, 2018, Smith dominated at Salem Speedway, leading nearly every lap to win his second race.

-On November 2, 2018, it was announced that Smith would return to Venturini Motorsports for the 2019 season for 11 races.
-Smith will run mostly short track events due to age restrictions.
+On November 2, it was announced that Smith would return to Venturini Motorsports for the 2019 season for eleven races.
+Smith would run mostly short track events due to age restrictions.